Guide to Database DevOps

 Treating database code like app code

-All of this looks great so far on paper, right?
-But there are several things that happen in the real world that make this process not-so-great at most companies.
+All of this looks great on paper, right?
+But several things happen in the real world that make this process less than ideal at most companies.

 Since database changes follow a manual process, requests for database code reviews are often the last thing holding up a release.
 Developers understandably get frustrated because the code they wrote a few weeks ago is still in review.
 The whole database change process is just a blocker.